 Facelift surgery is usually performed under a general anaesthetic.
 The length of the operation will depend on the type and extent of the surgery but could take anywhere from two to four hours.

 The three main types of facelift include:

-Immediately after a facelift
+Immediately after facelift surgery

-After the operation, you may expect:
+After facelift surgery, you may expect:

 - a drainage tube in the wound to help prevent fluid build-up

 - to be given antibiotics to prevent infection